 The candidate must present a dissertation which gives evidence of original and significant research.
 The dissertation must be completed no later than five years after successfully completing the oral comprehensive examination.

 Residence at an approved university is required for at least three academic years after the student has begun graduate work.
 At least two of the three years must be spent in full-time residence in the Department of Economics.
-A student has eight calendar years to complete a program beginning with the first semester of matriculation.
+A student has ten calendar years to complete a program beginning with the first semester of matriculation.

 Endowed Chairs in Economics

 The department has three endowed chairs that provide salary supplements designed to attract and retain outstanding professors.

 Journal Activities in Economics